Clay County Campgrounds Frequently Answered Questions

 Q. May we bring firewood/ice or do we have to purchase at the campgrounds?

-A. You may bring your own firewood if you would like however, we ask that you either burn it during your stay with us or take back home with you.
+A. You may bring your own firewood if you would like however, it must be burned during your stay with us.
+Yu maynot take firewood out of the park due to the Emerald Ash Borer.
 Please do not leave any unburned firewood at the campsite.
 Please do NOT leave campfires unattended.

 For your convenience, you may purchase firewood and/or ice while our camp hosts are on duty at the Camp Host Booth located at the entrance to each campground.